faizyabShah/Donate-for-a-cause/README.md

 MONGODB_URI=your_mongodb_connection_url
 SECRET_KEY=anysecretkey

-Start the application:
+### Start the application:
-bash
-Copy code
+- In frontend directory, run:
+-
 npm start

-The application should now be running at http://localhost:3000.
+-In backend directory, run:

+node server.js

-Usage
+## Usage
-User Roles
+### User Roles
+#### User:
-User: Users can explore listed projects, view donation progress, contribute donations, and monitor project completion status.
+Users can explore listed projects, view donation progress, contribute donations, and monitor project completion status.
 Organization: Organizations can sign up, log in, and list their projects, along with their funding goals and descriptions.
-Features
+#### Features:
-Browse Projects: Users can view a list of projects listed by various organizations.
+- Browse Projects: Users can view a list of projects listed by various organizations.
-Project Details: Users can access detailed information about a specific project, including its description, donation progress, and completion status.
+- Project Details: Users can access detailed information about a specific project, including its description, donation progress, and completion status.
-Donate: Users can contribute donations to ongoing projects.
+- Donate: Users can contribute donations to ongoing projects.
-User Authentication: Secure user authentication and authorization for organizations and users.
+- User Authentication: Secure user authentication and authorization for organizations and users.
-Organization Dashboard: Organizations can log in and access a dashboard to manage their listed projects.
+- Organization Dashboard: Organizations can log in and access a dashboard to manage their listed projects.
-Project Creation: Organizations can create, edit, and delete their projects, specifying funding goals and descriptions.
+- Project Creation: Organizations can create, edit, and delete their projects, specifying funding goals and descriptions.
-Admin Panel: Admin users can monitor and manage organizations, projects, and user activities.
+- Admin Panel: Admin users can monitor and manage organizations, projects, and user activities.

-Contributing
+### Contributing
 Contributions to Donate-for-a-cause are welcome!
 If you find any issues or have suggestions for improvements, please feel free to submit an issue or create a pull request.

 When contributing code, please ensure the following: